Links to other documents:

 5. the poor and the powerless

-Nevertheless, it is useful to classify some significant different viewpoints, as this gives us a more rigorous theoretical approach: (this kind of analysis strictly belongs to sociology – see Haralambos 2000 - or politics)
+Nevertheless, it is useful to classify some significant different viewpoints, as this gives us a more rigorous theoretical approach: (this kind of analysis strictly belongs to sociology or politics – see Haralambos 2000)

 1. the individual, or the market: it is argued that the “consumer is sovereign”, or that what is happening is a result of market forces.
 The belief-system which argues this is a good thing – this is how society should be organised – is nowadays called “neo-liberalism”.
 Its best known recent proponent was Mrs Thatcher.
 Regarding the actual operation of business, the question is: are most businesses subject to “the market”, or are some so powerful that market forces are irrelevant?